 Kevin Harris received his MFA in Directing from the University of Iowa (2007), his BFA in Acting from New York University (1996), and his California Teaching Credential from Chapman University.
 While at NYU, he spent three years at the Atlantic Theatre Company studying acting under David Mamet, William H. Macy, and Felicity Huffman; he also spent a year at Musical Theatre Works (CAP 21) learning the finer intricacies of “jazz hands”.
 Favorite roles include: The Russian (Chess), Alan Strang (Equus), Jamie (The Last Five Years), Orsino (12th Night), and Rev. Hale (The Crucible) at the Atlantic.
 For the last several years, Kevin has been a freelance director in L.O.R.T./Equity theatres across the nation.
 Favorite shows: The Merry Wives of Windsor, The Comedy of Errors, The Exhibitionists, Militant Language, Woyzeck, Ghost Sonata, The Cherry Orchard, Man of la Mancha, and several original plays which have gone on to be produced at such venues as the New York Theatre Workshop, The Public Theatre, The O’Neill, Cherry Lane, and many others.
 From 1999-2002 he was the Artistic Director of Centerpoint Theatre Group in San Luis Obispo, CA. In 2005, he traveled to the West Bank and Gaza Strip to co-write and direct an original play with Ashtar Theatre, Palestine’s only professional theatre company.
 The subsequent play, The Era of Whales, has been performed in Gaza, Ramallah, Nablus, Jerusalem, and several international theatre festivals.
-Currently, he is collaborating on an oral history theatre piece exploring the past, present, and future of the Gaza Strip.
 Kevin has taught at the University of Iowa, University of Chicago, and has led dozens of workshops on A Practical Handbook for the Actor across the country.
-He is very happy to be back on the Central Coast with his two beautiful children, Dominick and Ella.
+He is very happy to be here on the Central Coast with his two beautiful children, Dominick and Ella.

 Communications and Development Director(805) 781-3889 x15

 After earning a BA degree in Theatre and Speech Communications, Patty began her professional life at Lamb’s Players Theatre in the San Diego area, working first as an actress, then in the box office, house management, tour scheduling, fundraising, marketing and even bookkeeping.
 Thus are lifelong arts administrators created.
-After relocating to the Central Coast with husband David and their two sons, Patty initially worked as a part-time office manager and full-time Mom.
+After relocating to the Central Coast with her husband David and their two sons, Patty initially worked as a part-time office manager and full-time Mom.
 She soon discovered CenterPoint Theater Group where she enjoyed flexing her acting muscles from time to time, and where she first met Kevin Harris.
 Patty joined the staff at the San Luis Obispo Symphony in 1997 and successfully led the marketing and communications efforts for that organization for 16 years.
-She has been the Communications and Development Director for SLO REP since March of 2013.
+She has been the Communications and Development Director for SLO REP since 2013, and is very happy to be back in the theatre world.
 Patty is a proud graduate of Leadership San Luis Obispo Class XI and serves on the Board of Directors for the Association of Fundraising Professionals, San Luis Obispo Chapter, and on the Parking and Access Committee for Downtown SLO.

 Education Director(805) 781-3889 x14